dustinmschroeder/dustinmschroeder.github.io/teaching/teaching_page.markdown

 <font color="#f0f0f0">_________________</font>

-My membership in a large research group at UTIG, experience as a volunteer high school science coach, and participation in the national leadership of Science Olympiad have provided me with opportunities to mentor a diverse and exceptional group of young scientists, engineers, and thinkers.
+My membership in a large research groups, experience as a volunteer high school science coach, and participation in the national leadership of Science Olympiad have provided me with opportunities to mentor a diverse and exceptional group of young scientists, engineers, and thinkers.
 I am extremely proud of them and  am honored to have been part of their education.

 ***Undergraduate Students***